Whom should I contact?

 Senior Career Counselor

-Dorothy has more than fifteen years of experience counseling law students and law graduates in all areas of career development.
+Dorothy has nearly twenty years of experience counseling law students and law graduates in all areas of career development.
 As a former director, she enjoys helping people succeed in their careers.
 Dorothy is certified to administer the Myers Briggs Type Indicator (MBTI) and other career–related assessment tools.
 She holds a Master of Science degree in Higher Education/Counseling Psychology from Northeastern University and a Bachelor of Arts degree in Education from UMass Amherst.
 Dorothy has also served as an Adjunct Professor at Bentley University.

 Manager, Recruitment & Operations